Longman & Eagle

-Longman & Eagle is an American restaurant located in the Logan Square neighborhood of Chicago.
+Longman & Eagle is a gastropub and six-room inn in the Logan Square neighborhood of Chicago.
 It was founded in 2010.

 Restaurant

 History

 The restaurant was founded in 2010 by Pete Toalson and Bruce Finkelman, who had previously founded the music venue the Empty Bottle together.
 Jared Wentworth, the restaurant's first chef, emphasized pork dishes.
-The restaurant also features a six-room inn, which inspired food critic Alan Richman to refer to the restaurant as a "neo-flophouse".
-As of 2018, Bruce Finkelman and Craig Golde, through their firm 16" on Center, own, co-own, operate, and/or co-operate several music venues, including The Empty Bottle, The Promontory, Evanston S.P.A.C.E., Sonotheque (which closed in 2009), and Thalia Hall, all in and near Chicago.
-Finkeleman and Golde are similarly affiliated with several other restaurants and bars, both at those music venues and free-standing, including Bite Cafe, Dusek's, and Longman & Eagle.
+The restaurant has a six-room inn.

+In 2025, Alex Swieton succeeded Brian Motyka as executive chef.
+Swieton had joined the restaurant as brunch chef in 2020.

 Cuisine

 Longman & Eagle is a gastropub, focused on serving upscale versions of traditional bar fare.
 Early in the restaurant's history, some of its produce was sourced by Chicago-based urban forager Dave Odd; restaurants including Browntrout and Blackbird have also employed Odd.

 In particular, Longman emphasizes meat-based dishes.
 The restaurant's tongue hash (beef tongue served with truffle hash) has been highlighted by several publications.